6th International Workshop on

 - WACI (Wild And Crazy Ideas) for PODS4H

-Regular: Submitted papers will be evaluated on the basis of significance, originality, technical quality, and potential to generate relevant discussion.
+Submitted full papers will be evaluated on the basis of relevance, originality, technical quality, and their potential to generate a relevant discussion, while taking into account whether it is a research paper or a case study.
 Submissions must use the Springer LNCS/LNBIP format.
-Submissions must be in English and must not exceed 12 pages (including figures, bibliography and appendices).
-Each paper should clarify the relation of the paper with the workshop main topics, clearly state the problem being addressed, the goal of the work, the results achieved, and the relation to other work.
-Papers should be submitted electronically as a self-contained PDF file via the Easychair submission system (https://easychair.org/conferences/?conf=pods4h).
+Submissions must be in English and cannot exceed 12 pages (including tables, figures, the bibliography and appendices).
+Besides stating whether the submission is a research paper or a case study, each paper should clarify the relation of the paper to the workshop’s main topics, clearly state the problem being addressed, the proposed solution, the results achieved, and the relation to other work.
+Papers should be submitted electronically as a self-contained PDF file via the Easychair submission system (https://easychair.org/conferences/?conf=icpm2023 and select “Process-Oriented Data Science for Healthcare”).
 Submissions must be original contributions that have not been published previously, nor already submitted to other conferences or journals in parallel with this workshop.
-Accepted papers will be published by Springer as a post-workshop proceedings volume in the series Lecture Notes in Business Information Processing (LNBIP).
+Accepted full papers will be presented during one of the workshop’s sessions and will be published by Springer as a post-workshop proceedings volume in the series Lecture Notes in Business Information Processing (LNBIP).
 At least one author of each accepted paper must register and participate in the workshop.
-The best papers will be invited to submit an extended version on a fast-track at a JCR journal Special Issue (see Journal Special Issue section).

 Journal Special Issue